-The Centurion Lounges are not associated with an airline, rather the American Express credit card line.
-On top of the AMEX Centurion Lounge Las Vegas, there are 11 other locations throughout the United States and one in Hong Kong.
+The Centurion Lounges are not associated with an airline, but rather the American Express credit card line.
+On top of the AMEX Centurion Lounge Las Vegas, there are 14 other locations throughout the United States including Seattle, Houston, and San Francisco.
+There are also locations in Hong Kong, Australia, and Argentina.
 All of which offer a high-end experience compared to other non-airline lounges out there.
-Meal service is excellent and bartenders are on hand to craft the perfect preflight cocktail.

 How Do You Access the AMEX Centurion Lounge Las Vegas?

 The AMEX Centurion Lounge is a day lounge.
 This means it is only open between 0500 and 2300.
-On top of that, they limit guest access to three hours prior to their flight.
-This is great in keeping the lounge from overcrowding.
+On top of that, they limit guest access to three hours prior to their flight, unless on a connection.
+This is great for keeping the lounge from overcrowding.
 This is not so great for someone specifically heading to the airport five hours early to avoid losing more money gambling…

 The AMEX Centurion Lounge Las Vegas is located in the Concourse D of McCarran Airport.
 It’s directly across from gate D1.
 If you are flying out of a different terminal, give yourself 20-30 minutes to get to your gate.
 The lounge is only about a five-minute walk from the train connecting all terminals.

 The AMEX Centurion Lounge Las Vegas offers a variety of services and amenities to enhance the travel experience for eligible American Express cardholders.
 Here are some of the notable offerings: